 Because I had bananas.
 And I had apples.
 And of course, I always have cinnamon.

-It’s a mouth full, but it’s no more complicated to prepare than the banana bread you were going to make.
+It’s a mouth full, and they should probably just be called Kitchen Sink Muffins, but the name tells you what they are, and they are no more complicated to prepare than the banana bread you were going to make.
 For the zillionth time.

 And were probably tired of in the first place.

 Oh, is that just me I’m referring to?